FreeClimbAPI/nodejs-sdk/docs/source/api/incomingNumbers.rst

     :incomingNumberId: {string} The id of the incoming phone number to delete.

-    :returns: {Promise<null>} Returns a promise that resolves to null on success.
+    :returns: {Promise<null>} A promise that resolves to null on success.
     :throws: Will throw an error on a failed response.